clareliguori/serendipity-agent/agent_scripts/serendipity-main.script.md

 **Constraints:**

 - You MUST read the events_file to get all discovered events
-- You MUST create "serendipity-results-yyyy-mm-dd.md" using current date
+- You MUST create the results file using the provided results_file parameter if specified, otherwise use "serendipity-results-yyyy-mm-dd.md" format with current date
 - You MUST organize events chronologically by date
 - You MUST include summary statistics by interest category
 - You MUST clean up temporary files (url-queue.md, events-found.md)